 The identification code of the party responsible for notification to the PA (a code for the carrier agent that is to be used in all notification messages) needs to be discussed and agreed between the Port Authority and the party.
 The party will be left the choice to use his own determined code that identifies the party or to use a code to be assigned by the Port Authority.
 This will allow liners/carriers acting world-wide to notify in all ports making use of one identification code if so desired, instead of using a different code in each port.
 (This is agreed to be able to uniquely identify the messages at the receiving side.
 Both the message and the sending party should be identifiable, these id's together are unique for a message.)

+The data segment specifications contain references to standard data attributes (names in capitals).
+Definitions of these data attributes are described in a separate document: “IFTDGN 2.1 Attributes list”, which has been published on the PROTECT-Group website.

 2. Message structure